H0j3n/H0j3n.github.io/_posts/2023-06-02-Intigriti-Challenge-1021-Writeup.md

 </html>
 ```

-As we can observe, only the XSS in the first Proof of Concept (POC) will be executed successfully, whereas the second one will be prevented from executing due to the Content Security Policy (CSP)..
+As we can observe, only the XSS in the first Proof of Concept (POC) will be executed successfully, whereas the second one will be prevented from executing due to the Content Security Policy (CSP).
 We will come back to this topic in the solution part later.

 ![](https://raw.githubusercontent.com/H0j3n/H0j3n.github.io/master/assets/img/uploads/9_intigriti/intigriti_1021_6.png)